jimkberry/geth_for_test/README.md

 > At the moment you can create a DAG by running the `g4t.py` example script until it's done, but that's dumb.
 There should be a frontend command to just create the DAG and exit.

 - It takes a while for `geth` to get up and running even if there's a pre-existing DAG.
 You will need some way to check if it is ready to accept commands before your tests run.
-I didn't want to add any Ethereum-comms dependencies to it (especially since I wrote it to be the test rigging for `eth_proxy.py` so there's a certain amount of chicken/egg here.
+I didn't want to add any Ethereum-comms dependencies to it (especially since I wrote it to be the test rigging for my `eth_proxy.py` Ethereum comms/control package) so there's a certain amount of chicken/egg here.

 ## Using in a python script ##